omigroup/ux-research/README.md

-# Working Group Name
+# UX Research Working Group DRAFT

 ## About:
-Description of working working group
+Description of working working group - COMING SOON

-## How you can get involved:
+## How you can get involved: TBD
 - The group meets on _____ days every _____ week(s) at _____ UTC (24:00 Format)
 - We track our active tickets with our [Github Projects Kanban Backlog](../../projects/1?add_cards_query=is%3Aopen)
 - We organize our backlog with intent using github [Milestones](../../milestones) which makes it easier to track progress based on desired outcomes and objectives.